What is Chatoyance?

-The best known chatoyant gemstones are tigers eye and chrysoberyl also known as cats eye although it can also be seen in several other rocks and minerals.
-The word chatoyant originates from the French word for cat's eye.
+The minerals best known for being chatoyant are tigers eye and chrysoberyl also known as cats eye.
+Chatoyance can however be seen in several other minerals.